-3. Quality of Education - 2
+2. Quality of Education - 2

-Senior and middle leaders support teachers to carefully plan the curriculum for their classes from Early Years through to KS5, ensuring it is sequenced, personalised, reflecting EHCP targets, and enables pupils to leave with the cultural capital, knowledge and skills that they require for future learning and adulthood.
+Senior and middle leaders support teachers to carefully plan the curriculum for their classes from Early Years through to KS5, ensuring it is sequenced to prepare our pupils for the next stages, and personalised with EHCP and therapy targets being woven into the daily offer, which are meticulously tracked to ensure progress.
+Our curriculum enables pupils to leave with the cultural capital, knowledge and skills that they require for future learning and adulthood.
 Preparation for Adulthood is at the heart of our curriculum.